Credit for all Italian translations goes to LaMomo.

 So, yes, it was very grand, but also incredibly beautiful.
-The exterior was still in the style of the sixteenth or seventeenth century, which I think was when the house was built, while the interior had been remade into a more eighteenth century style.
+The exterior was still in the style of the sixteenth or seventeenth century, which I think was when the house was built while the interior had been remade into a more eighteenth-century style.

 Once inside the bedroom, I opened the double doors that led to the huge walk-in closet.
 The room had been remodeled to hold all of our clothes.
-I was pretty sure that even Alice's chin would have dropped to the floor if she saw this closet because it looked like a private boutique.
-A chandelier hung from the ceiling and the walls were covered in shelves and racks filled with shoes and clothes.
+I was pretty sure that even Alice's chin would have dropped to the floor if she saw this closet because it looked like a private two-story boutique.
+A chandelier hung from the ceiling and the walls were covered with shelves and racks filled with shoes and clothes.

 I quickly picked out a black, fully lined, three-quarter sleeved, business dress with a fitted stretch crepe skirt.
 I put my hair into a smooth, low bun and finished the look off with black pumps and my crest necklace.

 I walked back into the sitting room where Edward still stood and gave him a small kiss on the mouth.
 "I don't know how long I'll be gone."